Major in Education

 Residency Teaching Certificate

-Candidates who successfully complete a program of professional studies in the department, who meet all related academic requirements for a degree or a certificate, and who meet all state requirements will be recommended by the department for a Washington State residency teaching certificate.
+Candidates who successfully complete a program of professional studies in the school, who meet all related academic requirements for a degree or a certificate, and who meet all state requirements will be recommended by the school for a Washington State residency teaching certificate.
 Additional state requirements include a minimum age of 18, good moral character and personal fitness as evidenced by completion of state Pre-Residency Clearance and Washington State Patrol/FBI background check via fingerprint clearance, assessment by means of passing scores on WEST-B, WEST-E or NES/ACTFL exams, and completion of state certification application and payment of state certification fee.
-Information regarding all state requirements and procedures for certification is available from the certification officer in the department.
+Information regarding all state requirements and procedures for certification is available from the certification officer in the school.
 State requirements are subject to immediate change.
-Candidates should meet with department advisors each semester and the certification officer for updates in program or application requirements.
+Candidates should meet with school advisors each semester and the certification officer for updates in program or application requirements.